Good morning, friends!

 Guys, it was so hard to be on vacation during the Olympics!
 We wanted to explore, but we didn’t want to miss key events.
 But, the #bucketlist wins out, always, so we ended up not watching much of the Olympics, so I’m bingeing on them this week.

-Here is my first recap of our weekend in Whistler if you’re interested in seeing more Vancouver pictures!
+Here is a recap of our weekend in Whistler if you’re interested in seeing more Vancouver pictures!

 Favorite Olympic sport this summer?